This information will help you prepare for your magnetic resonance imaging (MRI) guided biopsy of your breast.

 Your technologist will bring you to the scanning room and help you onto the MRI table.
 The MRI machine is a large, donut-shaped magnet.
 It makes a loud tapping noise during the scan.
 Your technologist will offer you earplugs or earphones to listen to music.
 You will lie facedown on your stomach with your hands above your head.
-Your breast(s) will be pressed down in order to take pictures.
-The pictures will help your radiologist find the area they need to biopsy.

 Once you’re comfortable on the MRI table, your technologist will slide it into the magnetic part of the machine and begin the scan.
 You will be able to speak with your technologist during the entire scan.

 It’s important to lie still and breathe normally.
 You may want to do your relaxation exercises during your scan.